srishtia125/CreditCardProject/credit-card-application_final/README.md

 Exceptions
 CreditCardNotFoundException : if the api input consists of the number is which is not valid creditcard in the system.
-InvalidCreditCardNumber : if we try to add invalid creditcard number PhoneNumberNotFoundException : if phone number which we try to activate is not associated with that customer
+InvalidCreditCardNumber : if we try to add invalid creditcard number

 Test Cases
 Execute mvn test command to run test cases: